De-mystifying Counselling & Challenging the Stereotypes

 I am a member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their Ethical Framework.

-If you have any questions that I have not covered here, please get in touch .
+If you have any questions that I haven't covered here, please get in touch .